oceanusxiv/CMU_Quadcopter_Documentation/ROSInstallCMU.md

-# ROS Setup for CMU Quadcopter Group
+# ROS Install for CMU Quadcopter Group

 for original documentation, consult: